 - the user is only asked once, so it's less disruptive for them and a simpler decision

-- the add-on can rely on the access to the APIs it needs, because if it's running at all, the permissions have been granted.
+- the extension can rely on the access to the APIs it needs, because if it's running at all, the permissions have been granted.

-With the permissions API, an add-on can ask for additional permissions at runtime.
+With the permissions API, an extension can ask for additional permissions at runtime.
 These permissions need to be listed in the

 optional_permissions manifest.json key.
 Note that some permissions are not allowed in